marekjm/pake/PROTOCOL.markdown

 `mirrors` is list of URLs for mirrors of the node.

 >   **Detail**: if you set up a mirror for your node do not put its URL in `url` field -- leave it in `mirrors`.
->   This way `pake` can determine if it is using a mirror or not.
+>   This way `pake` can determine if it is using a mirror or the original repository.

 ----